 That began my journey up and out.

-Over the next four years I learned how to be honest and merciful to myself and keep my eyes fixed (shakily at times) on Jesus rather than the demands of others.
+Over the next four years I learned how to be honest and merciful to myself and stay focused on my own healing rather than the demands of others.

-I stopped worshiping a marriage that was destroying me, and I learned to tolerate the disapproval of others through my three-year separation (one year in-home and two years in separate homes) and then the 19-month divorce process that followed.
+I stopped worshiping at the altar of a marriage that was destroying me, and I learned to tolerate the disapproval of others through my three-year separation (one year in-home and two years in separate homes) and then the 19-month divorce process that followed.

 I made strides toward healing and recovery, moving toward transformation from a fearful, people-pleasing woman to a more confident, responsible adult with healthy boundaries.

-I finally accept, love, and even enjoy who God made me, and I LOVE to see my Christian sisters experience this same inner transformation.
+I finally accept, love, and even enjoy who God made me, and I LOVE helping Christian women experience this same inner transformation.